Arkcorner/Arkcorner/ReadMe.md

-I am a Coding and Software engineering student focusing on Game and AI development.
+I am a Coding and Software engineering student.

 ### 📊 Stats